-infrastructure, community assets and assets under construction - depreciated historic cost.

-- dwellings current value, determined using the basis of existing use value for social housing (EUV-SH). - surplus assets the measurement base is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- infrastructure, community assets and assets under construction depreciated historic cost. - surplus assets the measurement base is fair value, estimated at highest and best use from a market participant's perspective.

 Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.